esperanca/personal_website/src/posts/weeknotes-042.md

   - servicedesign
   - psychologicalsafety
 ---
 A lot happened since my last post in November 23.
-8 jobs interviews.
-Received my british citizen.
+8 job interviews.
+British citizen ceremony.
 Found a job in Spain.
 Applied for a work visa.
-Found a new flat.
-Moved to Valencia.
+Found a new flat and moved to Valencia.
 It was intense and not always easy.
-Now that everything is settled.
+Now everything is settled.
 I am doing my best to find balance and enjoy life.
-New city, new job, and a new language to learn.
+New city, new job and a new language to learn.

 > "Wherever you go, go with all your heart”
  – Confucius